IDMIL/tstick-docs/docs/Technical Requirements and Constraints.md

 | 1.5.2 | The communication system will send errors experienced by the power system to the user, excluding errors that cause a complete power delivery failure. | Demonstration |
 | 1.5.3 | The communication system will send errors experienced by the control and communication system to the user. | Demonstration |

-#### 1.1: The control rate of the system should be at least 1000HZ and will be no slower than 200Hz..
+#### 1.1: The control rate of the system should be at least 1000HZ and will be no slower than 200Hz.

 1000Hz allows responsive control of the T-Stick.

-#### 1.2: Continuous signals should have a wireless signal rate of at least **100Hz** and will be no slower than 50Hz.
+#### 1.2: Continuous signals will have a wireless signal rate of at least 100Hz.

-INSERTJUSTIFICATIONHERE
+Wireless signal rates below 100Hz are not desired.
+Slow wireless rates have lead to poor and inconsistent performance when paired with libmapper.

 #### 1.3: Wireless Signal Latency will be below 10ms.